SunTzunami/gsoc2021_blog_data/week6_check_in.md

 </ol>
 <p></p>
 <h2>Did you get stuck anywhere?</h2>
-<p>Generalising the vtkProteinRibbonFilter implementation was something I had been stuck on since past few weeks.
+<p>I was able to generalise the vtkProteinRibbonFilter implementation.
 I'm grateful to the mentors for keeping a meeting and for helping me debug the code.
 I figured out most of the stuff courtesy the meeting.</p>